DaveKaito/Aurora/README.md

 }
 ```

- Because all of my Blogpages are "genrated" through link manipulation i had to GET the corresponding page through my URL and open a file path to the generated .txt file, and display it through a foreach loop.
+ Because all of my blogpages are "genrated" through link manipulation i had to GET the corresponding page through my URL and open a file path to the generated .txt file, and display it through a foreach loop.

 ```php
 $sql = "SELECT * FROM blog ORDER by date DESC ";